navalboyblue/sol2uml/README.md

 Arguments:
   fileFolderAddress                file name, folder(s) or contract address.
                                   When a folder is used, all *.sol files in that folder and all sub folders are used.
                                   A comma-separated list of files and folders can also be used.
-For example sol2uml contracts,node_modules/openzeppelin-solidity
+For example, sol2uml contracts,node_modules/@openzeppelin
                                   If an Ethereum address with a 0x prefix is passed, the verified source code from Etherscan will be used.
 For example sol2uml 0x79fEbF6B9F76853EDBcBc913e6aAE8232cFB9De9